Ankansa/Ankan/README.md

 # Ankan
 Msg sending feature is not added in this code.
 Because I didn't get free API for this.
-This code will run continusly when it get price is dropped then starting price then it will give output.
+This code will run continusly when product price dropp then it will give output.